Church now reopened on a limited schedule!

 The memorial is constructed from a piece of metal salvaged from the ruins of the World Trade Center in New York City.
 It serves as a reminder that, ultimately, love will conquer fear and hate.

-Visit the prayer wall by the driveway at any time, and let us know what you are hoping, dreaming, and praying for.
+Visit the prayer wall by the driveway at any time, and let us know what you are hoping, dreaming, and praying for using the chalk provided.

 The Chittim-Howell House